About Geoff McDonald

-Geoff McDonald is best known as a global advocate, campaigner and consultant who is passionate about addressing the stigma of mental ill health in workplaces, and about helping organisations embed purpose as a key driver of business performance.
-Prior to this he was the Global VP of Human Resources for Unilever.
+Geoff McDonald is best known as a global advocate, campaigner and consultant who is passionate about addressing the stigma of mental ill health in workplaces and about helping organisations embed purpose as a key driver of business performance.
+Prior to this, he was the Global VP of Human Resources for Unilever.

 His experience spans leadership & talent development, organisation change, capability development (with particular reference to marketing), and business transformation with purpose at its core.

-Geoff has had the opportunity to sit around the table with politicians, business leaders and influencers including the Prime Minister of the UK, members of the Royal Family and Pope Francis.
+Geoff has had the opportunity to sit around the table with politicians, business leaders and influencers, including the Prime Minister of the UK, members of the Royal Family and Pope Francis.
 He has spoken at corporate events across Australia, Europe, Japan, North America, Turkey and Eastern Europe.
-He has also participated in a number of BBC programmes and written articles for the Huffington Post and the Financial Times as well as Human Resource journals.
+He has also participated in a number of BBC programmes and written articles for the Huffington Post and the Financial Times as well as human resource journals.

 As a strong believer that the global movement for positive mental health in the workplace needs more voices, Geoff is the co-founder of Minds@Work, whose purpose is to inspire and empower individuals to break the stigma of mental ill health in their own organisations.